lblauv/sr-backend-home-assessment/README.md

   Java 11+ no longer bundles `javax.xml.bind`, so we switched all timestamp parsing to `Instant.parse(…)`.

 - **Platform forcing**
-  Added `platform: linux/amd64` to all Compose services (ZK, Kafka, Flink) to ensure compatibility under QEMU.
+  Added `platform: linux/amd64` to all Flink services to ensure compatibility under QEMU.

 With these tweaks, our “orders → Flink → processed-orders” pipeline runs reliably on macOS M1.